IBM/container-service-getting-started-wt/Lab 5/README.md

    **Tip:** If you are using Windows, install the Calico CLI in the same directory as the IBM Cloud CLI.
 This setup saves you some filepath changes when you run commands later.

-2. *For OS X and Linux users*, move the executable file to the /usr/local/bin directory:
+2. For OS X and Linux users, move the executable file to the /usr/local/bin directory:
    - Linux:

       ```mv /<path_to_file>/calicoctl /usr/local/bin/calicoctl```